Synchronization in cilia carpets: multiple metachronal waves are stable, but one wave dominates

-see Fig.~\ref{figure2}(d).
-This power law is asymptotically exact for Kuramoto models with local sinusoidal coupling, see SM text.
-Eq.~\eqref{eq:mermin_wagner} parallels the Mermin-Wagner theorem from statistical mechanics for two-dimensional equilibrium systems with continuous symmetries \cite{Mermin1966}: we can map the two-dimensional Kuramoto model of phase oscillators $\varphi_j$ with local sinusoidal coupling to the classical XY model of interacting spins in the plane with polar angles $\theta_j$ \cite{Pikovsky2003}, by switching to a co-rotating frame $\theta_j=\varphi_j - \omega_0 t$, see SM text.
-The XY model exhibits long-wavelength perturbation modes, so-called \textit{Goldstone modes}, whose energy-per-area scales as $1/L^2$ with system length $L$.
-Concomitantly, if we impose overdamped dynamics, their relaxation times diverge as $\sim L^2$.
-For cilia carpets, we expect that active noise excites similar ``Goldstone modes'', and hence that global synchronization is only possible in finite systems.
+see Fig.~\ref{figure2}(c).
+While we demonstrate this power law only numerically for cilia carpets, one can in fact prove this power law analytically for a minimal Kuramoto model with local sinusoidal coupling, see SM text.
+This dynamic behavior parallels the Mermin-Wagner theorem from statistical mechanics for two-dimensional equilibrium systems with continuous symmetries~\cite{Mermin1966}.
+For example, in the classical XY model of interacting spins in the plane with short-range interactions, so-called Goldstone modes appear; the energy-per-area of these these long-wavelength perturbation modes scales as $1/L^2$ with system length $L$ \cite{Chaikin1995,Mattis1984}.
+In a dynamic re-formulation, the relaxation times of these perturbation modes diverge as $\sim L^2$ if we impose over-damped dynamics.
+In this sense, one may interpret Eq.~(\ref{eq:mermin_wagner}) as a dynamic Mermin-Wagner theorem of a non-equilibrium system.~\cite{Denes2019a} The analogy between synchronization and the XY model can be made more explicit for the classical Kuramoto model with local sinusoidal coupling \cite{Sarkar2021}.